An introduction to the flora of the Sunshine Coast

 One of the most characteristic plants of the region is the Bunya Pine (Araucaria Bidwilii).
 This stately tree – depicted in the SCEC logo – is native to South East Queensland and can be seen dotted in the landscape throughout the Sunshine Coast.
 The Bunya Pine is one of the oldest living plants in the world having appeared in the Jurassic age some 165 million years ago and is of great cultural significance to the Aboriginal peoples of this region

-Some of these like the swamp stringybark (Eucalyptus conglomerata), the Mount Beerwah mallee (Eucalyptus kabiana) Buderim holly (Graptophyllum reticulatum) are not found anywhere else on earth.
+Some of the other plants endemic to the region include the swamp stringybark (Eucalyptus conglomerata), the Mount Beerwah mallee (Eucalyptus kabiana) and the Buderim holly (Graptophyllum reticulatum).
+They are not found anywhere else on earth!
 Some areas of the coast are among the most diverse anywhere on the planet.
 Mt Coolum for example is home to over 586 plants species, two of which (Mt Coolum Bertya (Bertya Sharpeana) and Mt Coolum Sheoak (Allocasuarina Thalassoscopica)) are not found anywhere on earth except Mt Coolum.

 The Sunshine Coast Environment Council works to provide long term protection to all these species.
 We advocate with the State and Local Government to ensure key planning instruments such as the SEQ Regional Plan and the Sunshine Coast Planning Scheme provide long term protection for essential core and connecting habitat areas.
 We work with the local council and other stakeholders on issues such as catchment management to ensure that essential ecological functions (such as water filtration) can occur in the landscape.
 We oppose any development that destroys or fragments remnant vegetation or that threatens the integrity of essential ecological processes.